-Mr. Spaid was selected to the 2021 and 2022 Best Lawyers in America© “Ones to Watch” list each year since 2021.
-This award recognizes lawyers who have been in private practice between five and ten years.
-This award highlights the most promising younger lawyers in the country.
+Mr. Spaid has been selected to the Best Lawyers in America© “Ones to Watch” list each year since 2021.
+This award recognizes lawyers who have been in private practice between five and ten years and highlights the most promising younger lawyers in the country.
 He has also been selected as a Super Lawyers® Rising Star each year since 2017.

 Prior to earning his law degree, Mr. Spaid earned a Master of Business Administration from San Diego State University.
 He also earned a Bachelor of Science degree in Business Administration from San Diego State University, magna cum laude, and was elected by the faculty as the university’s top graduating Business Management student.